 Mitigation measures to control site runoff from entering the nearby water environment should be implemented to minimize water quality impacts.
-Surface channels should be provided along the edge of the waterfront within the work sites to intercept the runoff. ٨ Construction effluent, site run-off and sewage should be properly collected and/or treated.
-Any works site inside the storm water courses should be temporarily isolated, such as by placing of sandbags or silt curtains with lead edge at bottom and properly supported props to prevent adverse impact on the storm water quality. ٨ Silt curtain may be installed around the construction activities at the seafront to minimize the potential impacts due to accidental spillage of construction materials. ٨ Proper shoring may need to be erected in order to prevent soil/mud from slipping into the storm culvert/drainage channel/sea. ٨ Supervisory staff should be assigned to station on site to closely supervise and monitor the works ٨ Marine water quality monitoring and audit programme shall be implemented for the proposed sediment treatment operation. ۸
+Surface channels should be provided along the edge of the waterfront within the work sites to intercept the runoff. ۸ Construction effluent, site run-off and sewage should be properly collected and/or treated.
+Any works site inside the storm water courses should be temporarily isolated, such as by placing of sandbags or silt curtains with lead edge at bottom and properly supported props to prevent adverse impact on the storm water quality. ۸ Silt curtain may be installed around the construction activities at the seafront to minimize the potential impacts due to accidental spillage of construction materials. ۸ Proper shoring may need to be erected in order to prevent soil/mud from slipping into the storm culvert/drainage channel/sea. ۸ Supervisory staff should be assigned to station on site to closely supervise and monitor the works ۸ Marine water quality monitoring and audit programme shall be implemented for the proposed sediment treatment operation. ۸

-Good Site Practices It is not anticipated that adverse waste management related impacts would arise, provided that good site practices are adhered to.
-Recommendations for good site practices during construction activities include: Nomination of an approved person, such as a site manager, to be responsible for good site practices, arrangements for collection and effective disposal ^ to an appropriate facility, of all wastes generated at the site Training of site personnel in proper waste management and chemical waste handling ^ Provision of sufficient waste disposal points and regular collection for disposal Appropriate measures to minimise windblown litter and dust during transportation of waste by either covering trucks or by transporting wastes in enclosed containers ^ A recording system for the amount of wastes generated, recycled and disposed of (including the disposal sites) ^
+Гт- Good Site Practices It is not anticipated that adverse waste management related impacts would arise, provided that good site practices are adhered to.
+Recommendations for good site practices during construction activities include: Nomination of an approved person, such as a site manager, to be responsible for good site practices, ^ arrangements for collection and effective disposal ~ to an appropriate facility, of all wastes generated at the site Training of site personnel in proper waste management and chemical waste handling ^ procedures ~ Provision of sufficient waste disposal points and regular collection for disposal ^ Appropriate measures to minimise windblown litter and dust during transportation of waste by either covering trucks or by transporting wastes in ^ enclosed containers A recording system for the amount of wastes generated, recycled and disposed of (including the ^ disposal sites)

 Waste Reduction Measures Good management and control can prevent the generation of a significant amount of waste.
 Waste reduction is best achieved at the planning and design stage, as well as by ensuring the implementation of good site practices.
-Recommendations to achieve waste 10-0 (1) But 10 10-0 (10-0) reduction include: Sort C&D waste from demolition of the remaining structures to recover recyclable portions such as ^ metals Segregation and storage of different types of waste in different containers, skips or stockpiles to ^ enhance reuse or recycling of materials and their ^ proper disposal Encourage collection of aluminium cans, PET bottles and paper by providing separate labelled bins to enable these wastes to be segregated from ^ other general refuse generated by the work force Any unused chemicals or those with remaining functional capacity should be recycled ^ Proper storage and site practices to minimise the potential for damage or contamination of ^ construction materials Dredged Marine Sediment The basic requirements and procedures for dredged mud disposal are specified under the ETWB TCW No. 34/2002. ^ The management of the dredging, use and disposal of marine mud is monitored by the MFC, while the licensing of marine dumping is required under the Dumping at Sea Ordinance and is the responsibility of the Director of Environmental Protection (DEP)
+Recommendations to achieve waste reduction include: Sort C&D waste from demolition of the remaining structures to recover recyclable portions such as ^ metals Segregation and storage of different types of waste in different containers, skips or stockpiles to ^ enhance reuse or recycling of materials and their proper disposal Encourage collection of aluminium cans, PET bottles and paper by providing separate labelled bins to enable these wastes to be segregated from ^ other general refuse generated by the work force Any unused chemicals or those with remaining functional capacity should be recycled Λ Proper storage and site practices to minimise the potential for damage or contamination of Λ construction materials Deadard Marine Codiment Dredged Marine Sediment The basis requirements and precedures for dredged mud The basic requirements and procedures for dredged mud ^ disposal are specified under the ETWB TCW No. 34/2002. Λ The management of the dredging, use and disposal of marine mud is monitored by the MFC, while the licensing of marine dumping is required under the Dumping at Sea Ordinance and is the responsibility of the Director of Environmental Protection (DEP)